Scroll fatigue is real when it comes to learning (even if it's not on TikTok)

 If your course has more than one video, use this sequence every time:

-• Screen 3: Ask a question about it
+• Screen 3: Ask 1-3 questions about the video

 This creates rhythm, builds retention, and gives the learner breathing room.